THE TRUSTED VOICE OF NZ’s

 “We are the first [country] in the world to reduce tariffs on automobiles and auto parts, with no limits on volume,” he adds.

-However, the tax is above the 10 per cent Trump levied on Japan and other countries when Trump suspended higher so-called reciprocal tariffs between April and July.
+However, the tax levels are above the 10 per cent Trump imposed on Japan and other countries when he suspended higher so-called reciprocal tariffs between April and July.

 In a letter sent to Japan this month, the US president threatened a 25 per cent tariff on the country’s exports to America unless a new trade deal was struck before August 1.

-The new agreement also means Japan will invest US$550 billion (about NZ$900b) in the US and open its economy to American goods such as cars, trucks, rice and other agricultural products.
+The new deal also means Japan will invest US$550 billion (about NZ$900b) in the US and open its economy to American goods such as cars, trucks, rice and other agricultural products.

 “We just completed a massive deal with Japan, perhaps the largest deal ever made,” says Trump on his Truth Social platform.